Bryan3D/Bryan3D/README.md

 # Hi there 👋
-# Welcome to Bryan A Quero
+# Welcome to Bryan A Quero GitHub profile
 ---
 ## I am Bryan Alec Quero, Software Engineer and XR developer working in the Orlando, Florida area with a Bachelor’s Degree and 15+ years of professional experience in Game Development and Technical Artist.